Beyond the Hype: A Real-World Evaluation of the Impact and Cost of Machine Learning-Based Malware Detection: Abstract

 \section{Abstract}

 There is a lack of scientific testing of commercially available malware detectors, especially those that boast accurate classification of never-before-seen (i.e., zero-day) files using machine learning (ML).
-The result is that the efficacy and trade-offs among the different available approaches are opaque.
-In this paper, we address this gap in the scientific literature with an evaluation of commercially available malware detection tools.
-We tested each tool against 3,536 total files (2,554 or 72\% malicious, 982 or 28\% benign) including over 400 zero-day types of malware, and tested with a variety of file types and protocols for delivery.
-Specifically, we investigate three questions: (1) Do ML-based malware detectors provide better detection than signature-based detectors?; (2) Is it worth purchasing a network-level malware detector to complement host-based detection?; and (3) What is the trade-off in detection time and detection accuracy among commercially available tools using static and dynamic analysis?
-We present statistical results on detection time and accuracy, consider complementary analysis (using multiple tools together), and provide a novel application of a recent cost--benefit evaluation procedure by Iannaconne \& Bridges that incorporates all the above metrics into a single quantifiable cost to help security operation centers select the right tools for their use case.
-Our results show that while ML-based tools are more effective at detecting zero-days and malicious executables, they work best when used in combination with a signature-based solution.
-In addition, network-based tools had poor detection rates on protocols other than the Hypertext Transfer Protocol (HTTP) or the Simple Mail Transfer Protocol (SMTP), making them a poor choice if used on their own.
-Surprisingly, we also found that all the tools tested had lower than expected detection rates, completely missing 37\% of malicious files tested and failing to detect any polyglot files.
+Consequently, efficacy of malware detectors is opaque, inhibiting end users from making informed decisions and researchers from targeting gaps in current detectors.
+In this paper, we present a scientific evaluation of four prominent commercial malware detection tools to assist an organization with two primary questions: To what extent do ML-based tools accurately classify previously and never-before-seen files?
+Is purchasing a network-level malware detector worth the cost?
+To investigate, we tested each tool against 3,536 total files (2,554 or 72\% malicious, 982 or 28\% benign) of a variety of file types, including hundreds of malicious zero-days, polyglots, and APT-style files, delivered on multiple protocols.
+We present statistical results on detection time and accuracy, consider complementary analysis (using multiple tools together), and provide two novel applications of the recent cost-benefit evaluation procedure of Iannacone \& Bridges.
+Although the ML-based tools are more effective at detecting zero-day files and executables, the signature-based tool might still be an overall better option.
+Both network-based tools provide substantial (simulated) savings when paired with either host tool, yet both show poor detection rates on protocols other than HTTP or SMTP.
+Our results show that all four tools have near-perfect precision but alarmingly low recall, especially on file types other than executables and office files---37\% of malware, including all polyglot files, were undetected.
+Priorities for researchers and takeaways for end users are given.
+Code for future use of the cost model is provided.